rminehan/scala-basic-training/README.md

 The slides are designed to be used with a cli presentation tool `lookatme`.

 Demos were usually done using simple ammonite scripts or just using the repl.
 We used ammonite for scala 2.12 but they should generally work with 2.13 onwards.
-Scripts were run with `amm [SCRIPT.sc]`
+Scripts were run with `amm [SCRIPT.sc]`.

 # Methodology

-Most of the content focuses on just the syntactic aspects of scala and the standard library, rather than going to deeply into FP.
+Most of the content focuses on just the syntactic aspects of scala and the standard library, rather than going too deeply into FP.

 The training was designed for a specific code base that deliberately doesn't use advanced concepts like FP and concurrency to make it more accessible to juniors and analysts.